j-easy/easy-batch/README.md

 ## Who is using Easy Batch?

-Easy Batch has been successfully used in production in a number of companies which I (benas) am not allowed to mention.
+Easy Batch has been successfully used in production in a number of companies which I ([@benas](https://github.com/benas)) am not allowed to mention.
 That said, here are some companies that publically mention that they use Easy Batch:

 * [Splunk](https://docs.splunk.com/Documentation/DBX/3.2.0/ReleaseNotes/easybatch)